Provision of supervision:

 EVALUATION & SUCCESSFUL COMPLETION OF INTERNSHIP

 APA's Standards of Accreditation in Health Service Psychology outline nine areas interns must demonstrate competency in for successful completion of the internship.
-The Texas Tech Student Counseling Center has also added a required competency in Outreach.
-Competency Area ratings are provided by various supervisors for both the Required Training Modalities and the Optional Rotations.
-Basic competence is expected of the interns and a minimum rating of "3" on each evaluation item is expected at 6 months (6-point scale) and “4” at 12 months.
+Competency Area ratings are provided by various supervisors for both the required training modalities and the optional rotations.
+Basic competence is expected of the interns and a minimum rating of "3" on each evaluation item is required at 6 months (6-point scale) and “4” at 12 months.

 2. Ethical and Legal Standards